 Thank you for reading this post, I hope it will be helpful.
-Feel free to leave your feedback in the LinkedIn discussion, and don't forget to share it with your colleagues by clicking on one of the buttons below.
+Feel free to leave your feedback in the LinkedIn User Group, and don't forget to share it with your colleagues by clicking on one of the buttons below.

 The live demonstration of database features and their usage in the simulation you may find at webinar devoted to the release of AnyLogic 7.2.